example42/Example42-tutorials/slides/PuppetTutorial/08_ResourcesReference.md

 # Managing files

-Files are the most configured resources on a system, you manage them with the **file** type:
+Files are the most configured resources on a system, we manage them with the **file** type:

     file { 'httpd.conf':
         # (namevar) The file path